 There are a few additional options that you might want to review before going live with your Scheduled Payments.
 To view these options, navigate to:

 Member Assembler > Scheduled Payments > Misc.
 Settings

 Set the default payment type.
 This means that whatever payment option you chose will be the first option shown.
 You can choose from Choose "Pay in Full" or "Payment Schedule".
 The other types of payments will be available by customers clicking on a link below the default payment method.

 Suppress your payment notification.
 An email is sent to the customer 7 days before each payment is scheduled to make sure they are aware of the charge.
 Check this box if you DO NOT want to send this email reminder to your customers.
 Small Farm Central recommends sending these emails sent so your customers know when they will be charged, so leave this box unchecked in normal circumstances.

 Hiding American Express or Discover as payment options for your customers.
-You may not be able to process these types of cards, depending on your account with Authorize.Net.
+You may not be able to process these types of cards, depending on what you have set up with your merchant account.
 Check these boxes if your cannot process one or both of these credit cards.